teoljungberg/nix-on-rails/README.md

-# Nix on Rails
+w Nix on Rails

-An example of what is required to run your run of the mill Rails application.
+An example of what is required to run your run-of-the-mill Rails application.

 ## Setup